opnfv/qtip/docs/userguide/introduction.rst

  to run dhrystone on.
 The user can list all the compute nodes under the `Host_Machines` tag.
 All the machines under test must be listed under the `Host_Machines` and naming it incrementally higher.
-The `ip:` tag is used to specify the IP of the particular compute node.
+The `ip:` tag is used to specify the IP of the particular compute node.The `ip:` tag can be left blank when installer type is 'fuel' or 'compass' because QTIP will get ip from installer.
 The `pw:` tag can be left blank because QTIP uses its own key for ssh.
 In order to run dhrystone on one compute node at a time the user needs to edit the `role:` tag. `role: host` for machine_1 and `role: server` for machine_2 will allow for dhrystone to be run on machine_1 and then run on machine_2.

 ::